Peace Adzo Medie: Fiction writing

-In addition to her academic work, Medie has produced several works of short fiction.
+In addition to her academic work, Medie is a published fiction writer.
+She has produced several works of short fiction that focus on friendship and love in the lives of varying female characters.
 In 2020, she published her debut novel, His Only Wife.
-It deals with the struggles of modern marriage in Ghana and the interconnecting lives of three women, Afi, Evelyn, and Muna.
+It deals with the struggles of modern marriage in Ghana, the influences of culture on women's lives, and the interconnecting lives of three women, Afi, Evelyn, and Muna.
 It was described as "A Cinderella story set in Ghana" by Kirkus.

 His Only Wife was well received, appearing on several lists of best new releases, including the New York Times' Staff Picks.
 In 2021, she was named "Best Author" by the Ghanaian news station Citi TV at its annual Entertainment Achievement Awards.

+Her second novel, Nightbloom, which follows two cousins along divergent but parallel paths on both sides of the Atlantic, was released in 2023.
+The following year, it was longlisted for the Women's Prize for Fiction.
+Medie has stated that her desire to explore the influence women's families can have on them as individuals, as well as what happens when pressure from family causes an individual to put aside their own desires to meet familial expectations, was a part of her inspiration for Nightbloom.

 Medie describes her fiction as being heavily influenced by her academic research into gender, violence, and politics.